 If the time has come to complain about your provider, there are some simple steps to follow:

 - Speak to customer services.
 In general, it is best to do this first as it may be something they can resolve.
 You can phone, or try contacting them via social media.

 - Submit a written complaint.
 Either write or email the provider and clearly and politely outline your complaint, including suggestions for how you would like it resolved.

 - Escalate your complaint.
 If your previous communication doesn’t resolve the problem you can try writing again and asking for it to be escalated to more senior personnel.

 - Receive or request a deadlock letter.
-If you cannot come to an agreement with the provider then you can ask for a “deadlock letter” - a recognition that neither side can agree.
+If you cannot come to an agreement with the provider then you can ask for a “deadlock letter” — a recognition that neither side can agree on a resolution.
 The provider may also send a deadlock letter without prompting.

 - Complain to the ombudsman.
 Once you have received a deadlock letter — or if you have not heard from the provider for at least eight weeks — then you can take the complaint to the ombudsman.
 All providers must use either CISAS or Ombudsman Services: Communications; check the Ofcom list of ADR schemes to find out which you need.